 Realize that it is okay if you don’t feel grateful in this season of life.
 Just because it’s November doesn’t mean that you need to feel grateful for everything in your life.

-Savor your experiences, and notice positive moments in your day to day life as they are happening.
+Savor your experiences, and notice positive moments in your day-to-day life as they are happening.

 Comparing your life to others can diminish your sense of gratitude; focus on your own journey.